MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

     * To what group of observational units do the results apply (target population or observational units similar to the sample)?

-    * What type of inference is appropriate (causal or non-causal)?

 \newpage

 Paragraph (continued):